 For logic gates built using TTL components, the input voltage is applied to the emitter of the transistors.
 Circuits comprising of the TTL families usually consist of multi-emitter transistors, i.e., multiple parallel transistors with distinct emitter inputs and common base and collector terminals.

 The transistors A and B in Fig.3 have separate inputs at the transistors, but the bases are made common and biased with a resistor, and the collector terminals have also been combined, acting as the base of the next transistor.

 In the given 2-input TTL configuration, the application of a logic high voltage at terminals A and B reverse biases the emitter-base junction of the transistor.
 Thus, a small current flows in the opposite direction.
-This small current reaches the base terminal of the output, thus turning on the transistor.
+This small current reaches the base terminal of the output, turning on the transistor.
 Upon switching on, the transistor pulls down its output to a logic low.
-Reversely, if either of the inputs at terminals A and B is zero, no current reaches the base of the second transistor, thus the output becomes VCC.
+Conversely, if either of the inputs at terminals A and B is zero, no current reaches the base of the second transistor.
+Thus the output becomes VCC.